annastrik/demo-UI-API-tests/README.md

 ## API tests

-When the automation testing is performed it sometimes might be useful to verify the data that is seen in browser and the data that is fetched from remote API.
+When the automation testing is performed it sometimes might be useful to compare the data that is seen in browser and the data that is fetched from remote API.
 However, the main goal of including API tests in this project, is to demonstrate how to test API requests with help of [Axios](https://www.npmjs.com/package/axios) library in WebdriverIO involving both Mocha and Cucumber BDD frameworks.
+All results lists obtained on client and fetched from API are verified to have the same data.

 ## Run Tests